How did Fascinating Cars passion start?

 Sincerely

-The list of questions that was sent with the letter had the quality like this:
+The list of questions that was sent with the letter had the quality like:

 Car fair, Track Days and Porsche

-It took two weeks, then someone knocked on our front door, there stood Ulf Tolérus.
-Then Vice Chairman of the Swedish Porsche Club.
+It took two weeks, and then someone knocked on our front door.
+There stood Ulf Tolérus, the Vice Chairman of the Swedish Porsche Club.

-He introduced himself, gave me tickets to the Swedish Car Fair and said that I could accompany the club’s various activities when ever I wanted.
+He introduced himself, handed me tickets to the Swedish Car Fair that was about to happen in about a week, and mentioned that I could join the club’s various activities whenever I wanted.

-In the next few years I followed the Porsche Club to lectures, slalom competitions at Stockholm Airport, track days at Mantorp etc.
+Over the next few years, I followed the Porsche Club to lectures, slalom competitions at Stockholm Airport, track days at Mantorp, and much more.

-I smiled all the time, every time I got to sit next to anyone in a different Porsches.
-This made the water on the car interest machine spin a lot faster.
+I smiled all the time, every time I got to sit next to someone in a different Porsche or a classic car.
+This made the gears of my interest in cars churn much faster.

 Fast track with Peter